RetroDECK/ES-DE/FAQ.md

 ## How do I add more themes?

 You would normally use the built-in theme downloader to install additional themes.
 This utility can be found in the _UI Settings_ menu.
-There is also a [web version](https://gitlab.com/es-de/themes/themes-list) of the themes list which contains a number of additional themes not available via the theme downloader interface.
+There is also a [web version](https://gitlab.com/es-de/themes/themes-list) of the themes list which contains a number of additional themes not available via the downloader interface.
+Themes can also be updated via the downloader which is a recommended activity to perform every now and then, especially after upgrading to a newer ES-DE release as there may have been new systems added.

-## The themes I've added don't seem to work?
+## I added some EmulationStation themes manually but they don't seem to show up inside ES-DE?

-Most themes from Batocera, Recalbox and similar EmulationStation forks can't be used as ES-DE has a different theme engine than those applications.
-For the time being RetroPie themes can be used, but support for these legacy themes will be removed in a future version.
-It's generally a good idea to stick to the themes provided via the theme downloader and the official [themes list](https://gitlab.com/es-de/themes/themes-list).
+Only themes made specifically for ES-DE can be used.
+If you want to use a theme from Batocera, Recalbox, RetroBat, RetroPie etc. then it first needs to be ported to the ES-DE theme engine.
+If you place a non-supported theme in the ~/.emulationtation/themes/ directory then this will be ignored on startup, meaning it will not be selectable from the _UI Settings_ menu.

 ## I used to be a Batocera/Recalbox user and ES-DE can't seem to find some of my games?